-One Roof Chicago is a new initiative to build a welcoming and inclusive intergenerational community for older adults and young people most in need of affirming housing, meaningful connection, and career development.
+One Roof Chicago is an initiative to build a welcoming and inclusive intergenerational community for older adults and young people most in need of affirming housing, meaningful connection, and career development.
 One Roof Chicago will combine:

 At the core of the project is the home, a place where LGBTQ+ older adults can age in safety, comfort and with the knowledge that they are accepted and celebrated.
 LGBTQ+ young people likewise will have the security of their own space with resources and mentorship available to make their goals a reality.
 One Roof Chicago will be an inclusive environment where LGBTQ+ residents can thrive, surrounded by valued community and supported by culturally competent service providers.

-One Roof Chicago is being planned by a small group of LGBTQ+ professionals who bring a strong commitment and an array of strengths to the table.
-Our founding board members* are:
+One Roof Chicago is governed by a volunteer board of directors, who are all members of the Chicagoland LGBTQ+ community and bring a strong commitment and an array of strengths to the table.
+Our board members* are:

 Anthony Armstrong – Howard Brown Health